 - Any action that is physically or verbally injurious to another member of the school community including the dissemination of any material that could be offensive to a member of the school community.

 (See Anti-Bullying Policy for detailed description)

 Bullying is repeated verbal, psychological or physical aggression by an individual or group against others.
 The most common forms of bullying are aggressive physical contact, name-calling, cyber-bullying, intimidation, extortion, isolation and taunting.
-Bullying will not be tolerated and parents will be expected to cooperate with the school at all times in dealing with instances of bullying in accordance with the school’s Anti-Bullying Policy.
-Reports of bullying will be investigated thoroughly and parents will be informed and consulted with at the earliest opportunity.
+Bullying will not be tolerated in the school and parents will be expected to co-operate with the school at all times in dealing with instances of bullying in accordance with the school’s Anti-Bullying Policy.
+Reports of bullying will be investigated thoroughly, and parents will be informed and consulted with at the earliest opportunity.
 Parents will be expected to assist in investigations and to work with the school towards a solution in cases of suspected or proven bullying.
 The degree and nature of the bullying will be assessed and acted upon in line with the procedures outlined above.

 Procedures to be followed when dealing with serious breaches of discipline:

 - An Incident Report Form will be completed by the pupil’s teacher or supervising teacher.

 - Pupil is to be sent to Deputy Principal or Principal for investigation and the parents will be invited to attend the interview.

 - In cases where the parents cannot attend, the Principal communicates by telephone or in writing with the parents alerting them of the offence.
 The parents may be asked to commit in writing that they will do all they can to encourage the child not to indulge in similar misbehaviour in the future.

 - The child will be expected to apologise to the class teacher and any other member of the school community who has been offended by the pupil’s actions.